junglesta/wherenodoctor/_posts/2016-01-01-03-how-to-examine-a-sick-person.md

 # [34](#page-34)
+{:.no_toc}

 EARS, THROAT, AND NOSE

-Ears: Always check for signs of pain and infection in the ears-especially in a child with fever or a cold.
+**Ears**: Always check for signs of pain and infection in the ears-especially in a child with fever or a cold.
 A baby who cries a lot or pulls at his ear may have an ear infection (p.
 309).

 Pull the ear gently.
 If this increases pain, the infection is probably in the tube of the ear (ear canal).
 Also look for redness or pus inside the ear.
 A small flashlight or penlight will help.
 But never put a stick, wire, or other hard object inside the ear.
 Find out if the person hears well, or if one side is more deaf than the other.
 Rub your thumb and fingers together near the person’s ear to see if he can hear it.
 For deafness and ringing of the ears see page 327.

 Throat and Mouth: With a torch (flashlight) or sunlight examine the mouth and throat.
 To do this hold down tongue with a spoon handle or have the person say ‘ahhhhh...’
 Notice if the throat is red and if the tonsils (2 lumps at the back of the throat) are swollen or have spots with pus (see p.
 309).
 Also examine the mouth for sores, inflamed gums, sore tongue, rotten or abscessed teeth and other problems.
 (Read Chapter 17.)

 Nose: Is the nose runny or plugged?
 (Notice if and how a baby breathes through his nose.)
 Shine a light inside and look for mucus, pus, blood; also look for redness, swelling, or bad smell.
 Check for signs of sinus trouble or hay fever (p.
 165).

 ### SKIN